Clinton-dev/clinton-dev/README.md

 - 🔭 I’m currently working on ...
 - 💬 Ask me about ... ruby
 - 📫 How to reach me: ...
--->

-- 🌱 I’m currently learning ... typescript, python and django
-- 👯 I’m looking to collaborate on ... react, angular, rails and flask
 - 🤔 I’m looking for help with ...
 AWS

+-->

+- 🌱 I’m currently learning ... typescript and python.
+- 👯 I’m looking to collaborate on ... angular and django.

 - ⚡ Fun fact: ...
 The Firefox logo isn’t a fox… it’s a red panda!